Officials Fear Russia Could Try To Target United States Through Kaspersky AV

 In soviet Russia, software uploads choose US President.

 American companies in Russia?
-(Score:1)
+(Score:2, Insightful)

 And what about Microsoft, Apple, Google?
 Should Russia fear all these companies as well and ban them?